markadv/ecommerce-capstone/README.md

 ## What we want to do
 1. Administration
    1. To manage the ecommerce site
-   2. To make sure that there are zero issues when it comes to financial part of the business
-   3. To provide the best user experience for buyer and seller
-   4. To make sure that all transactions goes through the platform
 2. Seller (Shops)
    1. To sell products
    2. To receive payments